 Studio Ghibli is one of the most renowned animation studios in the world.
 It has pushed the boundaries of animation since its inception in 1985 and has given us masterpieces like Spirited Away, Princess Mononoke, and many more.
-The studio’s catalog consists of 22 feature-length animated films, 21 of which are coming to streaming services for the first time ever.
-Netflix has the films in the beloved series for all regions outside of the US, Canada, and Japan.
-HBO Max has the rights to the series in the US.
+The studio’s catalog consists of 23 feature-length animated films, 22 of which are now available on streaming services for the first time ever.
+Netflix has the films for all regions outside of the US, Canada, and Japan.
+HBO Max has the rights to them in the US.

 Editor’s note: Not all movies on the list are suitable for young viewers.
 Please, check their rating in your respective country for more information.

 A wrong turn on a country road leads Chihiro and her family into what seems like a derelict theme park.
 Among the eerie empty buildings, her parents stumble onto an abandoned food stall.
 They gorge themselves on the freshly cooked meals despite their daughter’s protests, which suddenly transforms them into pigs.
 It soon becomes apparent that the family has wandered into the realm of the kami.
 As spirits and gods emerge at dusk, determined to find help for her parents, Chihiro follows them into the unknown.

 Spirited Away is surreal, enchanting, and vivid.
 It is a masterpiece of both animation and storytelling.
 Every frame is full of meticulous detail, spiriting you away into this otherworldly realm.
 But the film is not just an exercise in style and technical mastery.
 It is a touching coming of age tale full of strange but charming characters.
 It is without a doubt one of the best, if not the best, works of legendary director Hayao Miyazaki and Studio Ghibli.